freema/mcp-gsheets/README.md

 This will:
 - Guide you through the configuration
+- Automatically detect your Node.js installation (including nvm)
-- Automatically find your Claude Desktop config
+- Find your Claude Desktop config
 - Create the proper JSON configuration
 - Optionally create a .env file for development